KamilMakiela/Python-SFA/README.md

 if_mdd = 1
 ```

-For faster estimation based on BIC:
+For a faster estimation based on BIC:

 ```python
 dec_crit = 0